A short description of the method used to perform the test

 Defines the optimal specimen required to perform the test and the preferred volume to complete testing

-Draw blood in a plain red-top tube(s), serum gel tube is acceptable.
+Collection Instructions: Draw blood in a plain ed-top tube(s), serum gel tube is acceptable.
+After collection, allow blood to clot for 30 minutes.
 Spin down and send 3 mL of serum frozen in a plastic vial.

 Specimen Minimum Volume

 Defines the amount of sample necessary to provide a clinically relevant result as determined by the Testing Laboratory

 Identifies specimen types and conditions that may cause the specimen to be rejected

 | List other reasons for rejection || Specimens other than serum.
 Microbially contaminated specimens. |

 Provides a description of the temperatures required to transport a specimen to the performing laboratory, alternate acceptable temperatures are also included